near/docs/docs/local-setup/create-account.md

 **Important** Please write down the seed phrase in a secure place, potentially make a copy and store both copies at two different places.
 We will not have a backup and will not be able to help you recover your key pair.
 Nevertheless, properly backing up your key manually is normally the more secure option.

-Once you click "Setup seed phrase", you will be directed to your wallet interface, so please make sure that you have taken note of your seed phrase beforehand.

 ![Wallet](assets/finalscreen.png)

 ### Near key recovery